chnm/model-articles/content/articles/blocknewman.md

 field.
 But there are still countless areas open for investigation.

 {{% notation title="Reflection" %}}
-In the next two paragraphs, we aimed for honest reflection on some of the limitations of our work and some ideas for future exploration.
-Most notably, we would have loved to data mine full text of articles.
+In the next two paragraphs, I aimed for honest reflection on some of the limitations of our work and some ideas for future exploration.
+Most notably, I would have loved to data mine full text of articles.
 At various points we had preliminary discussions with the Mellon foundation and an editor at a major journal but nothing concrete resulted.
 To be honest, I probably was ready to move on to my